 All American WW2 dead buried in Germany during WW2 (including those in Göttingen) were later moved to military cemeteries in the USA, Belgium and Luxembourg.

-An air battle we should also note is the infamous ´Dambusters´ attack conducted by the Royal Air Force against the Möhne and the Eder Dams in Operation Chastise on 16/17 May 1943.
+As touched upon above an air battle we should also note is the infamous ´Dambusters´ attack conducted by the Royal Air Force against the Möhne and the Eder Dams in Operation Chastise on 16/17 May 1943.

 The Edersee is one of Germanys largest reservoirs feeding water into the Weser River and the subsequent flooding when the Eder Dam was breached killed many and affected downstream towns, villages, and cities.
 These included Hann.
 Münden and Hemeln both of which are a 30-kilometer bike ride away from Göttingen.